 #1 – Misspelling Domains

-Seems too easy, but this is one of the easiest ways cybercriminals sneak past us.
+Seems too easy, but this is one of the most common ways cybercriminals sneak past us in phishing scams.
 Take a look at the URLs below and see how long it takes you to spot what’s wrong with them.

 1 – Letter Scramble

 When letters are scrambled inside longer words, our brains typically make the correction without us noticing.